What is Blue Ocean Strategy? How to create a Monopoly in your Business?

 - The mindset in a red ocean market aims to make a Value Cost trade-off, that simply put is the fall in value offered by the product due to the lower cost of the product.
 However, in a Blue Ocean Market, a product is assumed to carry new characteristics and features that allow it to break the value-cost trade-off and place itself apart from the rest.

-- Lastly, a firm following Blue Ocean Strategy has to have greater intellectual power or financial leverage in order to add new features or characteristics to the product so that it renders the existing products irrelevant.
-This requires higher initial investment, usually done by larger firms (Best example being Reliance investing heavily into R&D of Jio‘s 5G Technologies or Patanjali investing heavily into R&D for creating Ayurveda based Consumer goods).
+- Lastly, a firm following the Blue Ocean Strategy has to have greater intellectual power or financial leverage in order to add new features or characteristics to the product so that it renders the existing products irrelevant.
+This requires a higher initial investment, usually done by larger firms (Best example being Reliance investing heavily into R&D of Jio‘s 5G Technologies or Patanjali investing heavily into R&D for creating Ayurveda based Consumer goods).
 This is by far the biggest advantage of firms following the Red Ocean Strategy.
 That is, they require lesser initial investments to enter the market.

 How to create a Blue Ocean Strategy?
 How to move your Business from Red Ocean to Blue Ocean?
 How to create an Uncontested Market Space?